 How can you pull consumers into your store when they could buy the products they want from the comfort of their couch?
 That's a question thousands of retail executives are asking themselves right now, and the answers could have to do with price, convenience, or service.
 Delivering an exceptional audible experience could also play a role.

-When consumers walk into a retail space and everything they encounter seems perfectly curated, including the music in your shop or store, they may never want to leave.
+When consumers walk into a retail space and everything they encounter seems perfectly curated, including the music and playlists in your shop or store, they may never want to leave.

 Music plays a big role in developing that exceptional retail experience.
 Here's what you should think about as you look for the right soundtrack for your shoppers.